 About Richard C. Longworth

 Richard Longworth is a distinguished fellow on global cities at the Chicago Council on Global Affairs.
-He is the author of On Global Cities, an eBook published by the Council, and Caught in the Middle: America’s Heartland in the Age of Globalism, on the impact of globalization on the American Midwest.
+He is the author of Chicago and the World, On Global Cities, an eBook published by the Council, and Caught in the Middle: America’s Heartland in the Age of Globalism, on the impact of globalization on the American Midwest.

 He also was a distinguished visiting scholar at DePaul University, and adjunct professor of international relations at Northwestern University, and is currently a mentor at the Harris School at the University of Chicago.